Jacob Meyers Player Props: Astros vs. Twins

-The Houston Astros, including Jacob Meyers (.400 on-base percentage in past 10 games, 71 points above season-long percentage), take on starting pitcher Joe Ryan and the Minnesota Twins at Minute Maid Park, Tuesday at 8:10 PM ET.
+Jacob Meyers and his .400 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Houston Astros versus the Minnesota Twins and Louie Varland on May 31 at 8:10 PM ET.

 Jacob Meyers Game Info & Props vs. the Twins